tiyd-rails-2015-05/crash_course/README.md

   * Home monitoring that will tell you if your fridge is about to break based on how much energy your whole house is using.
   * Software for increasing learning opportunities for low-income children.
   * ... the list goes on.
+* Get links to these companies
+* Get links to prior class projects